 The investigation time sink

-Manual investigation processes compound these costs.
-When disputes arise, your team must:
+Manual investigation processes exacerbate these costs.
+When disagreements arise, your team must:

 Review hours of footage across multiple cameras and locations